axodotdev/cargo-dist/book/src/installers/updater.md

 If you would prefer to handle polling for updates yourself, for example in order to incorporate it as an internal subcommand of your own software, axoupdater is available as a [crate] which can be used as a library within your program.
 More information about how to use axoupdater as a library in your own program can be found in its README and in its [API documentation][axoupdater-docs].

-## Minimum supported updater version checking
+## Minimum supported version checking

 While cargo-dist will always fetch up to date versions of the updater when building your software, if you use axoupdater as a library then it's important to make sure that it's kept up to date to ensure compatibility.
 To help you test this, cargo-dist will attempt to check if the packages it's disting use axoupdater as a dependency; if it detects an unsupported, too-old version of axoupdater is in use, it will then refuse to continue to build in order to avoid distributing a package that's unsafe to update.